 Geeta, a woman in her neighbourhood, had died last night.
-She contracted an infection after she had an abortion in a dingy clinic off the city, a week before.
+After she had an abortion in a dingy clinic off the city, she contracted an infection a week before.
 The person in charge who took care of the surgical abortion process was a compounder with no medical knowledge.
 Nobody knew about her abortion until the doctor declared her dead after examining her.
 On being asked, he informed that the infection in her uterus had spread – leading to multiple organ failure.
-The unsafe abortion took her life, just because she was unaware about unsafe abortion and its repercussions.
+The unsafe abortion took her life, just because she was unaware of unsafe abortion and its repercussions.

-There are various reasons for unsafe abortions all around the world such as unintended pregnancies, pregnancies caused by rape, forced abortions and pregnancy-related abuse or violence.
+There are various reasons for unsafe abortions worldwide, such as unintended pregnancies, pregnancies caused by rape, forced abortions and pregnancy-related abuse or violence.
 With domestic violence witnessing a high, none of these reasons seems surprising.

 Though we cannot ignore the reasons mentioned above, barriers to accessing safe abortions remain the prime reason for availing unsafe abortions in our country.
 Having witnessed conservative family values, listening to tales of domestic violence and reading about unwanted pregnancies, one core reason that I can apparently figure out behind this medical evil is the dominance of patriarchy in women-related decisions.